How to help children thrive

 - How our attempts to help sometimes backfire and what we could do instead

-- How to prevent most temper tantrums and anger outbursts – and de-escalate the ones that do happen
+- How to prevent most temper tantrums and difficult behaviour – and de-escalate the ones that do happen

 - How to develop positive relationships with children